 Equity financing has historically been the Company's primary source of funding; however, the market for equity financings for companies such as the Company is challenging.
 While the Company has been able to raise equity financing in recent years, there can be no assurance that additional funding by way of equity financing will continue to be available.
 Any additional equity financing, if secured, would result in dilution to the existing shareholders which may be significant.
-The Company may also seek additional funding from or through other sources, including grants, technology licensing, co-development collaborations, disposition of assets, mergers and acquisitions, joint ventures, and other strategic alliances, which, if obtained, may reduce the Company's interest in its projects or products or result in significant dilution to existing shareholders.
+The Company may also seek additional funding from or through other sources, including grants, technology licensing, codevelopment collaborations, disposition of assets, mergers and acquisitions, joint ventures, and other strategic alliances, which, if obtained, may reduce the Company's interest in its projects or products or result in significant dilution to existing shareholders.
 There can be no assurance, however, that any alternative sources of funding will be available.

-The failure of the Company to obtain additional financing on a timely basis may result in the Company reducing, delaying or cancelling one or more of its planned research, development and marketing programs, including any clinical trials, further reducing overhead, or monetizing non-core assets any of which could impair the current and future value of the business or cause the Company to consider ceasing operations and undergoing liquidation.
+The failure of the Company to obtain additional financing on a timely basis may result in the Company reducing, delaying or cancelling one or more of its planned research and development, including any clinical trials, further reducing overhead, or monetizing non-core assets, any of which could impair the current and future value of the business or cause the Company to consider ceasing operations and undergoing liquidation.

-Competition and technological change
+Competition and technological change; Immunotherapies

 The biotechnology and pharmaceutical industries are subject to rapid and substantial technological change.
-The Company faces competition from pharmaceutical companies, biotechnology companies and universities.
-This competition is intense and is expected to increase.
+Technological competition from pharmaceutical companies, biotechnology companies and university researchers is intense and is expected to continue to be intense.